 Do you want to know the names of Spanish vowels, how to pronounce them, and what to do when you come across words where there’s a combination of vowels?
 Well, keep on reading to learn more!

-Only five vowels
+1. Only five Spanish vowels

 Did you know that Danish has 40 vowels?
 Can you imagine that?!
 Well, if you’re Danish, of course you obviously can, but for Spanish speakers, that’s a lot of vowels!